With the Anti Inflammatory Diet You Can Beat Rheumatism and Arthritis.

 - Fried foods.
 Both the oil and the food cooked in it are damaged by the high temperatures used in frying, turning food into toxins.

 - Refined carbohydrates and sugar.
 These are highly acidifying.
+And also fattening, giving you two good reasons to cut down on these.

 Watch out for hidden nightshades, wheat and dairy products in processed foods, e.g. potato starch, gluten, whey powder, etc.